IssamLaribi/AppReaper/README.md

 4. Build and run the project (```Ctrl + F5```).
 5. The app will launch, showing a list of installed applications.

+---

+## 📝 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software, but it comes without warranty.

+---